 Learn more about FIM in this fact sheet.

 The Food is Medicine Institute at the Friedman School of Nutrition Science and Policy at Tufts University

-The Tufts Food is Medicine Institute is a new, cross-university collaborative effort based at the Friedman School of Nutrition Science and Policy, bringing together experts from across the university with other local and national partners to advance research, training, patient care, and community engagement around food is medicine.
-Tufts is already the leading academic institution globally for advancing FIM, with multiple large FIM interventional trials in partnership with health care systems, extensive policy and comparative effectiveness analysis, and more.
-This first-of-its-kind Institute will serve as a catalyst to drive change, improve health, reduce health disparities, and create a more equitable and resilient healthcare system that recognizes the power of nourishing food.
+The Food is Medicine Institute (FIMI) is a university-wide collaborative effort based at the Friedman School of Nutrition Science and Policy, bringing together experts from across disciplines with other local and national collaborators to advance food is medicine research, training, patient care, and community and policy engagement.
+Tufts is the leading academic institution globally for advancing FIM, engaging in multiple large FIM interventional trials in collaboration with health care systems, extensive policy and comparative effectiveness analysis, and more.
+The first-of-its-kind Institute serves as a catalyst to drive change, improve health, reduce health disparities, and create a more equitable and resilient health care system that recognizes the power of nourishing food.

 NETWORKING AND COLLABORATION

 FIMI will look to administer a network of collaborative efforts to implement, evaluate, and integrate food-based nutritional interventions and education to promote health, well-being, and health equity through innovative research, training, patient care, policy development, and community engagement.
 This collaboration will serve as a local and national catalyst to drive change, improve health, reduce health disparities, and create a more equitable and resilient healthcare system that recognizes the power of food as medicine.
 More information is forthcoming.